Concord 101

 Concord 101 is an educational experience for residents of Concord.
 You'll enjoy learning more about your local government and the services we provide.
 We hope to help members of the community better understand how these services work for them and inspire residents to take an active role in their neighborhood and the community.

 Concord 101 is offered each year in the fall.
-The course is free and open to residents of Concord who are at least 18 years of age.
+The course is free and open to residents of Concord who are at least 18 years of age and business owners with businesses located with the City's jurisdictional limits.

 Course Description